Exploring the Mashaer

 Jamarat Bridge

 The multi-level bridge where pilgrims perform the stoning ritual during the days of Tashreeq.
 The structure is designed to handle over 300,000 pilgrims per hour.
-Note: the Jamarat Bridge is not accessible outside of Hajj season.
+Note: the Jamarat Bridge is only open during Hajj season - outside Hajj, you'll see the structure from the road but cannot enter.

 Mina